JensEk/AppliedCrypto/README.md

 # AppliedCrypto

-Frequency analysis with ceasar and substitution cipher decryptions just provide input for ciphertext and follow instructions
+Frequency analysis for ceasar, substitution, and vigenere cipher along with decryption methods.
+Provide filename for ciphertext and follow instructions